Qiskit/RFCs/0000-scheduled-circuit.md

 ## Motivation
 Currently there is no way to instruct `delay` (or `wait`/`idle`) for a specific duration in circuit level.
-This prevents from easy noise simulation of experiments with `delay`s, e.g. T1/T2 measurement, on Aer.
+This makes simulations with time-dependent noise, e.g. T1/T2 measurement, difficult on Aer.
 A new circuit class for incorporating with instructions having `duration` should be added, as well as scheduling methods to construct it from a QuantumCircuit.